These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Expander implant A type of breast implant used in breast reconstruction.
 The implant is gradually inflated with saline (salt water) through a small port.

 FEC A combination of the chemotherapy drugs 5-flurouracil (5FU), epirubicin and cyclophosphamide.

 FEC-T A combination of the chemotherapy drugs 5-flurouracil (5FU), epirubicin, cyclophosphamide and Taxotere (docetaxel).

 Fibrocystic A benign (not cancer) breast condition when multiple cysts or lumpy areas develop in one or both breasts.

 Fine needle aspiration (FNA) Using a fine needle and syringe to take a sample of cells for analysis under a microscope.

-FISH (fluorescence in situ hybridization) A way of measuring HER2 levels in cancer cells.
-FISH negative (FISH-) means normal levels are present, FISH positive (FISH+) means excessive amounts are present, classed as HER2+
+FISH (fluorescence in situ hybridization) A test for measuring HER2 levels in cancer cells.
+FISH negative (FISH-) means normal levels are present, FISH positive (FISH+) means excessive amounts are present, classed as HER2+.

 Fluorouracil Also known as 5FU.
 A chemotherapy drug used to treat breast cancer.